-- Sense of numbness: Someone dealing with compassion fatigue may start to feel “numb” or disconnected, in turn leading the individual to withdrawal socially because they simply can’t take any further stimulation.
+- Sense of numbness: Someone dealing with compassion fatigue may start to feel “numb” or disconnected, in turn leading the individual to withdraw socially because they simply can’t take any further stimulation.

-- Hypersensitivity: On the other hand, people experiencing compassion fatigue may react with hypersensitivity (excessive sensitivity) to emotionally charged stimuli.
+- Hypersensitivity: On the other hand, people experiencing compassion fatigue might react with hypersensitivity (excessive sensitivity) to emotionally charged stimuli.

 - Avoidance of clients: Sometimes, compassion fatigue can cause a person to start dreading patients they have to look after in a caregiving capacity and simply avoid going to work.

 - Blaming others: There may be an increase in irritability and even a tendency to blame others for their suffering when someone is experiencing the exhaustion marked by compassion fatigue.

 - Trouble making decisions: The individual may realize they’re having trouble making decisions or can’t focus—this is because the person is essentially so depleted that it has affected their cognitive functioning.

 - Continuing to give and give: If the individual doesn't address any feelings of depletion, this can result in physical issues like trouble sleeping, tension headaches, gastrointestinal issues, and even chest pains.